 - a.
-The minimum lot size on which animals may be kept shall be 1 acre which may include a dwelling. - b.
+The minimum lot size on which animals may be kept shall be 1 acre which may include a dwelling; with the exception of chicken/hens and bees.
+Property owners may have 16 chickens/hens on properties with less than an acre in the A-20 and A-30 zones.
+Bees may be kept on lots of all sizes. - b.
 No more than 1 animal unit shall be kept on each acre owned up to a total of 3 animal units on 3 acres.
 More than 3 animal units shall be considered Commercial Animal Agriculture and subject to the regulations governing such use. - c.
 The number and type of animal constituting an animal unit as well as the number of animals permitted by lot size is as follows: